roq-trading/roq-test/README.md

 *Note!
 It is assumed that a market gateway is listening on `~/deribit.sock` (a unix domain socket).*

+This will attempt to do the following

+* Place a buy order 5 ticks from best bid
+* Wait 30 seconds
+* Modify order to best bid
+* Wait 30 seconds
+* Cancel order

+A number of situations could end the test, for example

+* Disconnect between gateway and market
+* Order status is complete (filled)
+* Order status is cancelled (perhaps from a user interface)

 ## License

 The library is released under the terms of the BSD 3-Clause license.